 This section 1.3 shall apply to any of «Customer Name»’s Dedicated Resource(s) and Consumer-Owned Resource(s) serving On-Site Consumer Load listed as purchasing TSS-Partial in the table in section «X» of Exhibit J.

-Beginning October 1, «year customer began taking TSS», and through the term of this Agreement, provided that «Customer Name» meets and continues to meet the requirements in section 1.3.1 of this exhibit, Power Services shall provide and «Customer Name» shall purchase TSS-Partial for its Dedicated Resource(s) and Consumer-Owned Resources serving On-Site Consumer Load listed as purchasing TSS-Partial in the table in section «X» of Exhibit J. Power Services shall schedule «Customer Name»’s Firm Requirements Power to «Customer Name»’s Total Retail Load under «Customer Name»’s NT Agreement with Transmission Services and/or other transmission agreement(s), and «Customer Name» shall schedule each of «Customer Name»’s Dedicated Resources and Consumer-Owned Resources serving On-Site Consumer Load that require an E-Tag to «Customer Name»’s Total Retail Load under «Customer Name»’s NT Agreement with Transmission Services and/or other transmission agreement(s) that «Customer Name» has elected to purchase TSS-Partial.
+Beginning October 1, «year customer began taking TSS», and through the term of this Agreement, provided that «Customer Name» meets and continues to meet the requirements in section 1.3.1 of this exhibit, Power Services shall provide and «Customer Name» shall purchase TSS-Partial for its Dedicated Resource(s) and Consumer-Owned Resources serving On-Site Consumer Load listed as purchasing TSS-Partial in the table in section «X» of Exhibit J. Power Services shall schedule «Customer Name»’s Firm Requirements Power to «Customer Name»’s Total Retail Load under «Customer Name»’s NT Agreement with Transmission Services and/or other transmission agreement(s), and «Customer Name» shall schedule and create E-Tags for each of «Customer Name»’s Dedicated Resources and Consumer-Owned Resources serving On-Site Consumer Load that require an E-Tag to «Customer Name»’s Total Retail Load under «Customer Name»’s NT Agreement with Transmission Services and/or other transmission agreement(s) that «Customer Name» has elected to purchase TSS-Partial.
 Power Services shall not provide TSS-Partial for any delivery other than delivery to «Customer Name»’s Total Retail Load.

 For each Dedicated Resource and Consumer-Owned Resource serving On-Site Consumer Load that «Customer Name» has elected TSS-Partial for and that requires an E-Tag, «Customer Name» shall perform all necessary scheduling functions, and make other arrangements and adjustments, consistent with any RSS products and any other products and services «Customer Name» is purchasing from Power Services. «Customer Name» shall continue to be responsible for all non-scheduling provisions of its transmission agreement(s) used to serve «Customer Name»’s Total Retail Load, in accordance with the applicable OATT, including, but not limited to, the designation and undesignation of Network Resources, as defined by the applicable OATT.